 Help & advice

 Moving a toilet involves more than just rearranging the furniture.
 It could be worth it in order to make the most of your space or increase privacy, however it will add to the overall time required to complete the project, which, in turn, increases the cost.
+To help you make a decision (and protect your budget) this is what to look out for!

 How to work out your options: